Editorial policy of “Eastern Ukrainian Medical Journal”

 Each author is responsible for the article content.
 If a paper is written by a large group of scientists, it is necessary to include persons meeting the above mentioned criteria and add the group name.

 All borrowed electronic or printed parts that belong to other authors should be appropriately cited and links should be provided for all sources given in the list of references.

 III.
 Duties and responsibilities of the Editorial Board

 - Personal relationships (e.g., friends, family members, current or previous scientific supervisors, opponents) with persons involved in submitting or reviewing manuscripts (authors, reviewers, editors or members of the Editorial Board);

 - Personal beliefs (political, religious, ideological or other) related to the manuscript topic, which may hinder objective publication process (at the stage of submission, reviewing, editorial decisions or publication).

 IV.
 Professional conflict of interest:

-- The reviewer or editor is a colleague of an author who participated or observed the conduct of the given
+- The reviewer or editor is a colleague of the author who participated or observed the conduct of the given study;

-If the editorial board reveals conflict of interest, which was not declared at submission, the manuscript may be declined.
-If undeclared conflict of interest is revealed after publication, the article can be edited or withdrawn if necessary.
+If the Editorial Board reveals conflict of interest, which was not declared at submission, the manuscript may be rejected.
+If undeclared conflict of interest is revealed after the publication has been issued, the article can be edited or withdrawn as necessary.